Nigeria approves Sinopharm COVID vaccine, expects 7.7 mln doses | Health

 - Nigeria

-Nigeria has approved the Sinopharm vaccine against COVID-19 in the past three days, the head of the country's primary healthcare agency said on Tuesday.
+Nigeria has recently approved China's Sinopharm vaccine against COVID-19, the head of the country's primary healthcare agency said on Tuesday.

-Nigeria has been allocated 7.7 million doses of the vaccine through the COVAX scheme aimed at providing vaccines to developing countries, although it has not yet received the doses.
+Nigeria has been allocated 7.7 million doses of the vaccine through the COVAX scheme aimed at providing vaccines to developing countries.
+Dr. Faisal Shuaib, head of Nigeria's National Primary Healthcare Development Agency, did not say when the Sinopharm doses would arrive or be administered.

+Cases are rising https://graphics.reuters.com/world-coronavirus-tracker-and-maps/countries-and-territories/nigeria in Nigeria with daily new infections increasing 10 fold from levels seen in July, according to a Reuters tally.
+Nigeria, Africa's most populous country with some 200 million people, has vaccinated only a small fraction https://tmsnrt.rs/3tUM8ta of them, largely due to lack of supply.
+So far, some 2 million people, or 1% of the population, have received one dose of vaccine while fewer than 1 million have received two.

+The rollout of vaccines, which had been halted on July 9 because supplies had run out after a first phase, resumed on Aug.
+16. During the first phase, Nigeria used doses of AstraZeneca's vaccine received through COVAX.
+It has since received supplies of Moderna's vaccine donated by the United States, which are being used for the second phase.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)